technophilist/Arcus/README.md

-# Just Weather
+# Arcus - A Material 3 Weather App for Android
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Just weather is a simple weather app built completely with Jetpack Compose.
+Arcus is a simple weather app built completely with Jetpack Compose.
 Under the hood, it uses the Open-Meteo Weather API to fetch the data.
 This app uses the Material 3 design system and also supports dynamic colors on supported devices.

 ## Table of contents
 1. [Screenshots](#screenshots)